 He was interviewed about all of the pieces he composed that Kubrick used, but it was the brief comment he made about his “Musica Ricercata” – used so unforgettably throughour Eyes Wide Shut – that stays with me.
 The clanging piano notes of the song are used so artfully, so perfectly, in Eyes Wide Shut that when I first saw it I couldn’t quite locate what was so frightening: it all seemed frightening, but it was the music that tipped it over the edge.

 “Musica Ricercata” is almost unbearable to listen to.
 It’s so tense you ache for something to relieve it, even if whatever it is is violent.
-The music is not a call to violence, those sharply struck piano notes are violence itself.
-The notes of the piece happen one by one, there is no “arrangement” or blending of left-hand with right-hand – there is NO cooperation.
-There is also an echo: what is happening at the top-end of the piano is echoed by the same notes far down at the bottom end.
-And it’s awful: the top and bottom create a trap: you can’t escape ABOVE and you can’t escape below: the notes are locked gates.
+The music is not a “call to violence”.
+Those sharply struck piano notes are violence itself.
+The notes happen one by one, there is no “arrangement” or blending of left-hand with right-hand – there is NO cooperation.
+There is also an echo: what happens at the top-end of the piano is echoed by the same notes at the bottom end.
+The top and bottom create a trap: you can’t escape ABOVE and you can’t escape below: the notes are locked gates.

-Additionally, the notes seem to be in a cluster, which may sound like a contradiction, due to the echo effect.
+Additionally, the notes are in a cluster, which is a contradiction, due to the echo effect.
 But within the “tune,” there is not a wide range.
-The notes of the tune stay in one section of the piano, going up one scale, down two, up two, down one … It is a strange and jagged repetitive sound, creating unbearable tension, but resolution never comes.
-The piano notes just keep clanging, one by one, a little bit up, a little bit down.
-The workings of the piece are perhaps mysterious but undeniable.
+The notes stay in one section of the piano, going up one note, down two, up two, down one … The sound is strange and jagged, creating tension, but resolution never comes.
+The notes just keep clanging, one by one, a little bit up, a little bit down.
+The workings of the piece are mysterious but undeniable.

-Watching the movie, I wanted the music to stop.
-Sometimes it does.
-But it always returns.
-And when I would hear that clanging piano note, the dread would rise up.
-“Oh, no, not THAT again.”
+Watching Eyes Wide Shut, I wanted the music to stop.
+Sometimes it does, but it always returns.
+When I would hear that clanging piano note, the dread would rise again.
+Primal.

 Here is one of the sequences in Eyes Wide Shut:

-The comment from Ligeti that so stopped me in my tracks was one of those moments where someone reveals something, almost in a throwaway line, and the moment is gone before you can fully understand it …
+The comment from Ligeti I am leading up to stopped me in my tracks because it reveals something, almost in a throwaway line, the moment gone before you can fully grasp it …

 Musica Ricertata (a much longer piece than the section used repetitively in Eyes Wide Shut) was written in the early 1950s.

-Ligeti, sitting on the couch, an old man, says to the interviewer:
+Ligeti, sitting on the couch, an old ill man, says to the interviewer:

 I was in Stalinist terroristic Hungary where this kind of music was not allowed.
 And I just wrote it for myself.
 Stanley Kubrick understood the dramatics of this moment and this is what he did in the film and for me, when I composed it in the year 1950, it was desperate.
 It was a knife in Stalin’s heart.

-Listen to the piece again now.
+Listen to the piece again.
 Listen to it thinking of his words.